Aamir21/Text_data/README.md

 # Text_data
-This is for teting purpose
+This is for testing purpose
+I likes to write article